 Veteran Joseph Wess Moore advocated prison reform

-In 1908, Moore’s fate turned around thanks to efforts of a military veterans group and the parole law.
-It was in 1909 that his prison writings were compiled to create the “Glimpse of Prison Life,” published for use by the newly created parolee-reintegration group, Society for the Friendless.
-He became an advocate for prison reform and provided assistance to paroled offenders but his life as a free man didn’t last long.
-The 62-year-old former inmate died of an apparent heart attack in 1910.
+In 1908, Moore’s fate turned around.
+He tasted freedom thanks to efforts of a military veterans’ group and the parole law.
+By 1909, his prison writings were compiled to create “Glimpse of Prison Life,” a booklet published by the newly created parolee-reintegration group, Society for the Friendless.
+He became an advocate for prison reform, providing assistance to paroled people.
+Unfortunately, his life as a free man didn’t last long.
+The 62-year-old Civil War veteran died of an apparent heart attack in 1910.

-Part poetry, part essays, the 78-page booklet sheds light on life at San Quentin prison shortly after the dawn of the 20th century and gives glimpses into the life of the Civil War veteran.
+Part poetry, part essays, the 78-page booklet sheds light on life at San Quentin shortly after the dawn of the 20th century.
+The booklet also offers glimpses into the life of the Civil War veteran.
 Moore made no effort to hide his incarceration, putting his inmate number on the cover of the book, 18759.

 This is the story of a combat veteran who didn’t adjust well to civilian life but found redemption in literature and helping others while incarcerated.